 Summer virtual internship opportunity for STEM or education majors interested in gaining leadership and hands on laboratory experience.
 Near-peer mentors (NPMs) have the chance to work with U.S. Army scientists and engineers, earn a competitive stipend, develop career network connections and help to inspire the next generation of STEM professionals.
 NPMs must be US citizens and either rising high school juniors or seniors, or currently enrolled in college.
 They will receive a competitive stipend based on completed semester hours and experience.

 Summer virtual opportunity to serve as a student advisor/mentor as well as a lab instructor.
-U.S. Army professionals leverage RTs’ skill and experience with students to help deliver curriculum during laboratory sessions.
+U.S. Army professionals leverage Teachers’ skill and experience with students to help deliver curriculum during laboratory sessions.
 They help to bridge potential instructional and learning gaps between the students and the U.S. Army scientists and engineers.
-RTs must be U.S. Citizens and have a teaching degree or certificate.
+Teachers must be U.S. Citizens and have a teaching degree or certificate.
 They will receive a competitive stipend based on education level and experience.

 Interested in This Program?